Introduction to Transformers: an NLP Perspective: Syntax-aware Models

-One approach to examining the latent linguistic structure in Transformer models is to develop \textbf{probes} to see whether and to what extent these models capture notions of linguistics, such as dependency relations and parts-of-speech.
-A general approach to probing is to extract the internal representations of the models and probe them for linguistic phenomena.
-For Transformer, it is usually achieved by examining the attention map and/or output of an attention layer.
-Then, we construct a \textbf{probing predictor} (or \textbf{probing classifier}) that takes these internal representations as input and produces linguistic notions as output \citep{belinkov:2022probing}.
-The probing predictor can be based on either simple heuristics or parameterized models optimized on the probing task.
-Recent work shows that large-scale Transformer-based language models exhibit good behaviors, called \textbf{emergent abilities}, in various probing tasks.
-However, we will not discuss details of these language modeling systems in this chapter, but leave them in the following chapters.
-Nevertheless, we assume here that we have a Transformer encoder that has been well trained on unlabeled data and can be used for probing.
-Figure \ref{fig:transformer-probing} illustrates the process of probing.
+One approach to examining the latent linguistic structure in Transformer models is to develop \textbf{probes} to determine whether and to what extent these models capture linguistic notions such as dependency relations and parts-of-speech.
+A general probing approach involves extracting the internal representations of the models and probing them for linguistic phenomena.
+For Transformers, this is usually achieved by examining the attention maps and/or the outputs of attention layers.
+We then construct a \textbf{probing predictor} (or \textbf{probing classifier}) that takes these internal representations as input and outputs the corresponding linguistic notions~\citep{belinkov:2022probing}.
+The probing predictor can be based on either simple heuristics or parameterized models optimized specifically for the probing task.
+Recent work has shown that large-scale Transformer-based language models exhibit strong capabilities, referred to as \textbf{emergent abilities}, across various probing tasks.
+Figure~\ref{fig:transformer-probing} illustrates this probing process.

 Many probing methods have been used in recent work on analyzing and understanding what is learned in neural encoders.
 Here we describe some of the popular ones.